 You get the idea.

 Smart, connected devices are appealing because they allow for functional control that’s both more customizable and location independent – so, for instance, via smart access control the office doors could be opened as needed without the office manager needing to be on the premises.
 Yet each smart device added to your business’ network introduces new complications and potential vulnerabilities.

-> In fact, some research suggests that the majority of smart devices are incredibly vulnerable to exploitation as security measures lag behind adoption.
-One team of researchers was able to hack a variety of high-end IoT devices within half an hour per attempt.
+In fact, some research suggests that the majority of smart devices are incredibly vulnerable to exploitation as security measures lag behind adoption.
+One team of researchers were able to hack a variety of high-end IoT devices within half an hour per attempt.

-> More devices can mean more possibilities for your business, but it can mean more security hazards, too.
+More devices can mean more possibilities for your business, but it can mean more security hazards, too.
 Tread carefully.

-> 3. Cyberattacks will continue to increase.
+3. Cyber attacks will continue to increase.

-> On a similar note, it’s (unfortunately) almost inevitable that cyberattacks will continue to increase in 2019.
+On a similar note, it’s (unfortunately) almost inevitable that cyber attacks will continue to increase in 2019.

-> That’ll happen in a variety of different ways, as evidenced in the latest reports and statistics tallied in 2018.
+That’ll happen in a variety of different ways, as evidenced in the latest reports and statistics tallied in 2018.
 Mobile malware attacks are increasing.
 More than half of businesses have been hacked.
 And the cost of data breaches is rising as approximately 12 billion records were expected to be compromised by 2018’s final count.

 It all adds up to a high-priority concern for any business – even the SMBs and mid-sized firms that might hope to remain unaffected.